Spanish Armada: English Counter-Armada

-None of the objectives were achieved.
+The expedition ended in a heavy defeat and none of the objectives were achieved.
+Dozens of ships were lost, thousands of English soldiers and sailors died, and heavy economic losses were incurred, in a similar disaster to the Spanish Armada.
 The attempt to restore the Portuguese Crown from Spain was unsuccessful, and the opportunity to strike a decisive blow against the weakened Spanish Navy was lost.
-The expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I, and its failure was so embarrassing that, even today, England barely acknowledges it ever happened.
-Through this lost opportunity, Philip was able revive his navy the very next year, sending 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
+The expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I. Through this lost opportunity, Philip II's naval power marked a revival through the next decade.
+The following year he sent 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
 The English and Dutch ultimately failed to disrupt the various fleets of the Indies despite the great number of military personnel mobilized every year.
-Thus, Spain remained the predominant power in Europe for several decades.

 Course of the war

 During the course of the war, the Spanish struggled to gain control of the English Channel or stop the English intervention in Flanders or English privateer transatlantic raids.
 From their base in Brittany, Spanish corsairs did make several incursions on the English coast and plundered English and Dutch ships.
-The Spanish launched a number of small scale attacks such as the Raid on Mount's Bay in Cornwall on July 26, 1595, where over two days, Penzance, Newlyn, Mousehole, and Paul were raided and torched.
+The Spanish launched a number of small scale attacks such as the Raid on Mount's Bay in Cornwall on 26 July 1595, where over two days, Penzance, Newlyn, Mousehole, and Paul were raided and torched.
 Another smaller raid on Cawsand bay, also in Cornwall, took place the following year but ended in failure.
-In June 1596 England and the United Dutch Provinces sent a second Armada to Spain, where they seized and held Cadiz for two weeks causing economic losses, but failed to seize the treasure fleet.
-After this, three more armadas were sent by Spain - the second sent in 1596 (126-140 ships) was scattered by a storm, as was the third sent the following year (140 ships), with a number captured or sunk by the English fleet.
+In June 1596, England and the United Dutch Provinces sent a second armada to Spain, where they seized and held Cadiz for two weeks causing economic losses, but failed to seize the treasure fleet.
+After this, three more armadas were sent by Spain – the second sent in 1596 (126–140 ships) was scattered by a storm, as was the third sent the following year (140 ships), with a number captured or sunk by the English fleet.
 The last Armada (33 ships) sent in October 1601 to Ireland, ended with the surrender at Kinsale three months later.
-The conflict then wound down with diminishing military actions, finally ending with the signing of the Treaty of London in August 1604.
+The conflict subsequently wound down with diminishing military actions, finally ending with the signing of the Treaty of London in August 1604.